First things first

 “It’s nice to have that knowledge that it is taken care of because it is automatic.
 It’s done; it’s set,” says Wagner.
 “It’s not anything to question—Did I do it?
 Did I forget?
 You don’t have to worry about it because you know you’re doing what you want to do.”

-Kevin Schultz, pastor of The Vine, says about ?? percent of his members use EFT for their regular giving.
+Kevin Schultz, pastor of The Vine, says almost half of his members use EFT for their regular giving.
 He says it’s a convenient way for his members—and himself—to give that also offers accountability.
 “I tell my members don’t think of it as paying a bill once a month or once a week.
 Look at it as an opportunity to give without the devil getting his hand in there,” he says.
 “We’re making a commitment to God, and we want to fulfill that commitment without having those temptations to go back on our promise.”

 The Vine also offers the traditional envelope system as well as one-time online giving through a giving app for those who don’t carry cash or a checkbook.
 “It’s not that one way is better than another,” he says.
 “It’s just offering multiple ways to give in a culture that requires multiple ways.”